-Skilled Labor
+Skilled Labour

-The second requirement for employment is skills.
+A critical requirement for employment is skills.
 Many of the skills you will need are career specific: we call those work-based skills.
 These include knowing how to use equipment that is specific to your career and mastering processes that are used in your field.
 While some of these skills are learned and perfected on the job, you may be in a vocational track program (such as for homeland security officers, nurses aides, or paralegals) where you are learning your work-based skills.

 These are not the only skills you will need to be successful.
 The second set of skills you must have are called transferable skills because they can be used in almost all occupations.
-These include thinking skills, communication skills, listening skills-in fact, most of the skills for college success we have been stressing throughout this book are transferable skills because they are also key to success in life.
+These include thinking skills, communication skills, listening skills-in fact, most of the skills for university success we have been stressing throughout this book are transferable skills because they are also key to success in life.
 This skill set is very broad, and your extent of mastery will vary from skill to skill; therefore, you should identify those skills that are most important to your career objective and develop and master them.
-Review your occupation profile on O\Net (http://online.onetcenter.org/find) to determine which skills you need to prove to potential employers you have mastered.